GREEN BUNCHING ONION Vegetable Seeds

 Botanical Name: Allium fistulosum

-- Non-bulbing onion variety producing long, slender green stalks with a mild flavour.
+- Premium non-bulbing onion variety producing long, slender green stems with a mild, sweet onion flavour.

-- Excellent for fresh salads, garnishes, stir-fries, and soups.
+- Perfect for fresh salads, garnishes, stir-fries, soups, Asian dishes, and everyday kitchen use.

-- Harvest young as scallions or grow to maturity for larger stalks.
+- Harvest young as spring onions or allow stems to thicken for larger bunching onions.

-- Perennial in warm climates, allowing for continuous harvests.
+- Perennial in warm climates, allowing repeat harvests from the same planting when cut correctly.

 Plant Details

-- Plant Type: Perennial grown as an annual leafy vegetable
+- Plant Type: Perennial commonly grown as an annual leafy vegetable

 Sowing Information